 - 39. As part of our consultation feedback, we may publish a report which contains free-text comments (either in part or in full) received during the consultation, provided that we have consent to do so.
 Where we have consent, we will attribute names of organisations to the comments.
 We will not normally attribute the names of individuals to comments, even where we have consent to do so. - 40.
-It is important that we are transparent in our decision-making, including providing information on consultation responses that we receive.
-However, where publishing comments in part or in full, we will review these and may redact words, sentences or phrases that we consider to be offensive, vexatious, libellous or contain rhetoric that promotes discriminatory behaviour/views against anyone with protected characteristics under the Equality Act 2010, or that are not about the subject matter at hand.
-Any comments that we do publish should not be seen as being endorsed by the GOC.
+We will not publish comments that are vexatious or not about the subject matter at hand.
 Where we receive vexatious comments, we may contact the respondent and refer them to our Acceptable behaviour when communicating with the GOC policy. - 41.
-We will publish feedback after the consultation (usually on our consultation hub) giving the outcome and how we will implement any policy changes.
+We will publish feedback after the consultation (usually on our consultation hub) giving the outcome and how we will implement the policy changes.
 Where possible, we will notify those who participated in the consultation to let them know how their views were taken into account in the formulation of the policy.
 Our feedback will conform to accessibility guidelines, including the use of plain English.